BranchTaken/Hemlock/doc/design/types.md

-By default a module exports all of its contents, but an explicit module type, delimited by `{|...|}`, can constrain what module contents are visible by omitting elements and/or narrowing to less general types than the module definition can support.
+By default a module exports all of its contents, but an explicit module type, delimited by `{|...|}`, can constrain what module contents are visible by omitting elements and/or narrowing to less general types than the module implementation can support.
 The following example demonstrates a module type which constrains what is externally visible (`'a t` is made abstract, `root_value_opt` and `root_value_hlt` are omitted).